mdkmk/socktalk/README.md

 1. Respond every N lines: the bot reads the conversation and responds to the conversation once every N lines
 2. ⁠Respond every N seconds: the bot says something completely new and unrelated every N seconds

-Other points

-We will provide open ai key if you ask for it (it means you finished implementing the client and server and ready for the real stuff)

-Adding testing to the system is a big plus